mindyng/mindyng.github.io/_posts/2025-09-26-mechanistic-interpretability-mitigation-for-harmful-mental-health-llm-responses.md

    a harmful LLM response would generate.
 If a harmful response is about to generated, it can be stopped so that vulnerable users with mental health issues cannot be led astay.

-Dataset used to train our linear probe:
+Dataset used to train linear probe:
 ![responses_labels_internals](/assets/images/responses_labels_internals.png)

 Monitoring output after putting model into production to predict safety of LLM responses to mental health prompts: